ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 Remember we can read the resulting file with `cat contigs_stats.txt`.
 While a lot of these fields are self-explanatory, there are a few that are less so:
 - L50, L75, L90: The number of contigs you would need to go through before reaching X% (ex.
 L50 is 50%) of your database
-- N50, N75, N90: Like above, but if your contigs were sorted by length (longest to shortest) and you wanted to know the length of the contig at X% (ex. the contig at 75% would be 3039 nts long)
+- N50, N75, N90: Like above, but if your contigs were sorted by length (longest to shortest) and you wanted to know the length of the contig at X%
 - Bacteria_71: HMMs for 71 single-copy core bacterial genes
 - Archaea_76: HMMs for 76 single-copy core archaeal genes
 - Protista_83: HMMs for 83 single-copy core protist genes
 - Ribosomal HMMs
-- Number of genomes detected, as predicted by anvio (we have 17 bacterial genomes)
+- Number of genomes detected, as predicted by anvio

 As a consequence of using subsampled files, our contig stats look quite underwhelming.
 Let's use precomputed files from the full dataset from now on.
 These can be found at `anvio/precomputed`.
 Take a look at the contig stats for the full run and compare to the ones generated from the subsamples.